Mitchman215/cs1300-portfolio/src/pages/case-studies/responsive-redesign.md

 role: Frontend web developer, designer
 timeline: 3 weeks
 tools: HTML, CSS, Figma
-image: ../../images/gcc-redesign/redesigned-page.png
+image: ../../images/gcc-redesign/final-deployed.png
 ---

 # Responsive Redesign

 ## Overview

 GCC (GNU Compiler Collection) is a collection of compilers and development tools for a variety of lower-level programming langues like C. I sought to redesign the [home page for this project](https://gcc.gnu.org/) to make it more readable, responsive, and accessible.
-The presentation and documentation for programmer-tooling is often an after-thought, especially for older tooling like GCC. so I wanted to give some much-needed attention to this area.
+The presentation and documentation for programmer-tooling is often an after-thought, especially for older tooling like GCC.
+So I wanted to give some much-needed attention to this area.

 ## Issues with the existing site